 There were three components to the Series 2004 Bonds: approximately \$18.3 million in taxexempt fixed-rate bonds; approximately \$65.5 million of taxable auction rate bonds; and approximately \$219.6 million in synthetic fixed-rate debt, in which tax-exempt variable-rate bonds were hedged with a percentage of LIBOR swap.
 Approximately \$39.7 million of auction rate bonds were defeased in July 2008 and the balance of such bonds were converted to variable rate.
 All of such bonds and related swaps are insured by FSA.
 The variable rate bonds are additionally secured by standby bond purchase agreements with Dexia.
-As a result of higher than expected remarketing rates for the NHCC variable rate bonds, NHCC has refunded a portion of such bonds, and plans to refund the remainder of such bonds in April 2009 with variable rate bonds secured by letters of credit.
-The County has provided or will provide a guaranty on such bonds similar to the 2004 County Guaranty.
+As a result of higher than expected remarketing rates for the NHCC variable rate bonds, NHCC has refunded such bonds, with variable rate bonds secured by letters of credit.
+The County has provided a guaranty on such bonds similar to the 2004 County Guaranty.